Sophokles187/data-cards/README.md

 1. Download the latest release from the [releases page](https://github.com/Sophokles187/data-cards/releases) 1.1 Download these files:  `main.js`, `manifest.json`, `style.css`
-3. Extract the zip file into your Obsidian vault's `.obsidian/plugins/` directory
+3. Go to Obsidian vault's `.obsidian/plugins/` directory
+4. Create a folder `data-cards` and extract the downloaded files
-4. Enable the plugin in Obsidian's Community Plugins settings
+5. Enable the plugin in Obsidian's Community Plugins settings

 ### Through BRAT Plugin